engr101staff/engr101matlab/_sources/strings_cells_and_tables/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 3

 Now that we've seen the basics of cell arrays, let's take a look at how they're used to store and work with strings in MATLAB.
-But, before we're done, we'll also see that another MATLAB feature - *double quote strings* - can make our lives even more convenient.
+But, before we're done, we'll also see that another MATLAB feature - *double quote strings* - can make our lives more convenient.

 .. youtube:: MEso3jeJ5HU
   :divid: ch08_03_strings_cell_arrays_and_double_quote_strings